CHAPTER 144D. HOUSING WITH SERVICES ESTABLISHMENT

 procedures for annual registration of housing with services establishments.
 The commissioner

-shall charge an annual registration fee of $155.
+shall charge an annual registration fee of $35.
 No fee shall be refunded.
-A registered
+A registered establishment

-establishment shall notify the commissioner within 30 days of the date it is no longer required
+shall notify the commissioner within 30 days of the date it is no longer required to be registered

-to be registered under this chapter or of any change in the business name or address of the
+under this chapter or of any change in the business name or address of the establishment, the name

 Subd.
 1a.
 Surcharge for injunctive relief actions.